NiteProtocol/Info/Parameters.md

 The Nite Protocol and the TRVL Tokenomics have a few parameters that can be updated and changed over time.

-This document lists all these parameters of the Nite Protocol and how they can be updated.
+This document lists all these parameters and how they can be updated.

 ## Nite Protocol's Smart Contract Parameters